English Civil War & The Siege of Liverpool

 During the siege of Liverpool, Prince Rupert and presumably his dog and monkey, all lived at a cottage up on Everton brow.
 This is nearby where the Everton lock-up ‘tower’ stands today.
 Today this is known as Prince Rupert’s Tower.

-Liverpool Castle never recovered from the damage of the Seige and it was demolished less than a hundred years later.
+Liverpool Castle never recovered from the damage of the Seige and it was demolished about 50 years later.
+Its bricks were used to build the city's first-ever dock!